 Stephen, a seasoned stepdad put it like this, “I started going to Alicia’s basketball games and showed enthusiasm.
 At first, she was a bit distant but after inviting her friends to have pizza afterward and talking about the game, she warmed up.”

 - Stepparents need to proceed slowly: Take your time in getting to know your stepchild.
 Rushing it may satisfy your own unmet needs to be liked but backfire.
 After all, you will be most likely be seen as an outsider since your stepkids spent some time alone with their biological parent before you came on the scene.

 - Be supportive of your partner and their need to spend time alone with their biological child.
-By having good boundaries and giving them space, it will pay off in the long run.
+Having good boundaries and giving them space will pay off in the long run.
 Try not to feel neglected by him or her.
 Make plans with your friends and graciously step out of their way.

 - Have realistic expectations: Just because things went well when you were dating your new partner, doesn’t ensure things will go smoothly once you’re a committed couple.
 A marriage effectively ends any hope of his or her mother and father reunifying and can reignite those feelings of loss for your stepchildren.

 - Be a positive role model.
 Remember that your stepkids will be there for the duration whether or not a positive relationship unfolds with you.
 Step to the higher ground and set the good example they deserve by being kind and showing compassion toward him or her.

 - Develop a relationship with your stepchildren through hobbies and interests.
 Sharing interests from sports to the arts can only help you develop a bond.
 Be persistent if he or she fails to invite you to an event or activity.
 Keep in mind, you’re the adult and need to be the mature one.
 Say something like: “I’d love to go to your basketball game.
 How do I get tickets?”